open-metadata/OpenMetadata/docs/install/upgrade-openmetadata.md

 ## Requirements

-An OpenMetadata deployment that you installed and configured following the [Run in Production](run-in-production.md) guide.
+This guide assumes that you have an OpenMetadata deployment that you installed and configured following the [Run in Production](run-in-production.md) guide.

 ## Procedure

-### 1. Download the release binaries you want to install
+### 1. Download the binaries for the release you want to install

 OpenMetadata release binaries are maintained as GitHub releases.
 To download a specific release binary:

 1. Visit [github.com/open-metadata/OpenMetadata/releases](https://github.com/open-metadata/OpenMetadata/releases).
 The latest release will be at the top of this page.
 2. Locate the Assets section for the release you want to upgrade to.
 3. Download the release binaries.
-The release binaries will be in a compressed tar file named using the following convention, `openmetadata-x.y.z.tar.gz` Where `x`, `y`, `z` are the major, minor, and patch release numbers respectively.
+The release binaries will be in a compressed tar file named using the following convention, `openmetadata-x.y.z.tar.gz` Where `x`, `y`, `z` are the major, minor, and patch release numbers, respectively.

 ### 2. Extract the release binaries from the download file

-Using the command line tool or application of your choice, uncompress and untar the release binary download.
+Using the command line tool or application of your choice, extract the release binaries.
 For example, to extract using tar, run the following command.

 ```
 tar xfz openmetadata-0.7.1.tar.gz
 ```

-This will create a directory with the same name as the file minus the `.tar` and `.gz` extensions.
+This will create a directory with the same name as the download file minus the `.tar` and `.gz` extensions.

 ### 3. Navigate into the directory created by extracting the release binaries